Rainbow Crab Care Guide: The Semi-Aquatic Setup They Actually Need

 Understanding Them

 Rainbow crabs, known to some as land crabs, are semi-aquatic crustaceans native to West Africa1.
 Their alluring combination of aggressive behavior and vibrant colors set them apart from other crab species such as the patriot crab, males displaying brighter tints than females.
-Such an attractive form is referred to by their scientific name Cardisoma armatum – which can be translated literally into “armored with claws”!
+Such an attractive form is referred to by their scientific name Cardisoma armatum – which is translated literally into “armored with claws”!

 Let’s have a closer look at these remarkable creatures.
-Discussing where they come from, what makes them so unique in terms of physicality (size & color), and how long we get on average for lucky enough owners or observers – rainbow crab life expectancy.
+Discussing where they come from, what makes them so unique in terms of physicality (size & color), and how long we get on average for lucky enough owners or observers.
+Rainbow crab life expectancy.

 Origin And Natural Habitat